reside-ic/packit-infra/README.md

 with a "qemu-kvm: failed to initialize kvm: Permission denied" error.
 This typically means that `/dev/kvm` and is not writable by the Nix build users.

-This can be fixed by changing the devices ACLs to make it writable by all members of the nixbld group:
+This can be fixed by changing the devices ACLs (Access Control Lists) to make it writable by all members of the nixbld group:

 ```sh